rosiel/isle-dc/README.md

 ## Local Development

-When developing locally, your Drupal site resides in the `codebase` folder and is bind-mounted into your Drupal container.
+When developing locally using `starter` or `local`, your Drupal site resides in the `codebase` folder and is bind-mounted into your
+Drupal container.
 This lets you update code using the IDE of your choice on your host machine, and the changes are automatically reflected on the Drupal container.
 Simply place any exported Drupal site as the `codebase` folder in `isle-dc` and you're good to go.